willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 5. What Code I Used From Elsewhere/Others:

-In addition to the template I downloaded from
+In addition to the template I downloaded from https://templatemo.com/tm-520-highway.
+I also used many of the design elements that I found in the ["Art" Template](https://www.w3schools.com/w3css/tryw3css_templates_streetart.htm) on the W3 Schools CSS page.
+I also